UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 ## Inputs and Parameters

 ### Input Images
-The input images are TIF format
+Input images can be TIF format or matrices loaded into the MATLAB workspace, as described in the [documentation](https://github.com/UTFOIL/Vectorization-Public#documentation)

 #### Maximum intensity projections of the first 100 microns of each of the three input image stacks:
 A|B|C